becodeorg/hamilton-8-hiking-project-threemusketeers/README.md

 # The Hiking Project.com

 ## About the Project
 The Hiking Project is a small web application created during training at becode.org.
 The project runs in a Docker container and was developed as a group effort.
 It serves as a social network centered around hiking.
-The design is primarily based on [picocss](https://picocss.com/) with a few minor additions.
+The design is primarily based on [pico.css](https://picocss.com/) with a few minor additions.

 ## Features
-- Publish your hikes
+- Publish your hikes.
-- View hikes from other users
+- View hikes from other users.
-- Delete and edit your hikes
+- Delete and edit your hikes.
-- Filter hikes by tags
+- Filter hikes by tags.

 ## Used Technologies
 - Docker